 Manuscripts should follow the style of the Vancouver agreement detailed in the International Committee of Medical Journal Editors' revised 'Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication', as presented at http://www.ICMJE.org/.

-Standard genetic nomenclature should be used.
-For further information, including relevant websites, authors should refer to the genetic nomenclature guide in Trends in Genetics (Elsevier Science, 1998).
+• Genetic Nomenclature: Standard genetic nomenclature should be used.
+For further information, including relevant websites, authors should refer to the genetic nomenclature guide in Trends in Genetics (Elsevier Science 1998).

-Nucleotide sequence data can be submitted in electronic form to any of the three major collaborative databases: DDBJ, EMBL or GenBank.
+• Nucleotide Sequence Data: Nucleotide sequence data can be submitted in electronic form to any of the three major collaborative databases: DDBJ, EMBL or GenBank.
 It is only necessary to submit to one database as data are exchanged between DDBJ, EMBL and GenBank on a daily basis.
-The suggested wording for referring to accession-number information is: ‘These sequence data have been submitted to the DDBJ/EMBL/GenBank databases under accession number U12345.’
+The suggested wording for referring to accession-number information is: ‘These sequence data have been submitted to the DDBJ/EMBL/GenBank databases under accession number U12345’.

-Manuscripts should be presented in the following order: (i) title page, (ii) abstract and keywords, (iii) text, (iv) acknowledgments, (v) references, (vi) appendices, (vii) figure legends, (viii) tables (each table complete with legend and footnotes) and (ix) figures.
+Manuscripts should be presented in the following order: (i) title page, (ii) abstract and keywords, (iii) text, (iv) acknowledgments, (v) references, (vi) appendices, (vii) tables (each table complete with legend and footnotes) (viii) figure legends, and (ix) figures.
 Footnotes to the text are not allowed and any such material should be incorporated into the text as parenthetical matter.

-The title page should contain (i) the title of the paper, (ii) the full names of the authors and (iii) the addresses of the institutions at which the work was carried out together with (iv) the full postal and email address, plus facsimile and telephone numbers, of the author to whom correspondence about the manuscript, proofs and requests for offprints should be sent.
+The title page should contain (i) the title of the paper, (ii) the full names of the authors and (iii) the addresses of the institutions at which the work was carried out together with (iv) the full postal and email address, plus facsimile and telephone numbers, of the author to whom correspondence about the manuscript, proofs and requests for offprints should be sent, (v) a short running title (less than 40 characters, including spaces).
 The present address of any author, if different from that where the work was carried out, should be supplied in a footnote.

 Abstract and key words

-Authors should use subheadings to divide the sections of their manuscript: Introduction, Methods, Results, Discussion, Acknowledgements, References.
+Authors should use subheadings to divide the sections of their manuscript: Introduction, Methods, Results, Discussion.
 Do not number headings.

 The source of financial grants and other funding must be acknowledged, including a frank declaration of the authors’ industrial links and affiliations.
 The contribution of colleagues or institutions should also be acknowledged.
 Personal thanks and thanks to anonymous reviewers are not appropriate.